Seeing the forest and the tree: Building representations of both individual and collective dynamics with transformers: Experiments

 \subsection{Synthetic experiment: observing superposed many-body systems}

-We first tested our model on synthetic many-body systems \cite{jastrow1955many}.
-As shown in Figure.\ref{fig-synthetic}(A), for a many-body system, a body's observed trajectory is decided by its own properties (its mass and starting point), and its own intended dynamics are further affected by its interaction with other bodies.
+We first tested our model on synthetic many-body systems \cite{jastrow1955many} (see \cite{kipf2018neural,graber2020dynamic} for other possible synthetic datasets with additional complexity).
+As shown in Figure~\ref{fig-synthetic}(A), for a many-body system, a body's observed trajectory is decided by its own properties (its mass and starting point), and its own intended dynamics are further affected by its interaction with other bodies.
 Furthermore, for certain many-body systems (e.g. $k$-body systems for $k\ge 3$) the trajectories are chaotic in nature, which is aligned with the stochasticity of neural activity \cite{duncker2019learning,kim2021inferring}.
-To test whether our model is able to capture, disentangle, and decode the body dynamics, we create an experiment of `superposed' many-body systems (as shown in Figure.\ref{fig-synthetic}(B)), where two separate many-body systems are overlaid with each other as to create a system where some connections exists (bodies within the same system), while some do not (bodies from different systems).
+To test whether our model is able to capture, disentangle, and decode the body dynamics, we create an experiment of `superposed' many-body systems (as shown in Figure~\ref{fig-synthetic}(B)), where two separate many-body systems are overlaid with each other as to create a system where some connections exists (bodies within the same system), while some do not (bodies from different systems).

-\paragraph{Generating non-chaotic and chaotic systems.} We generated the non-chaotic {two-body systems} and chaotic {three-body systems} in a relatively stable near-circular way \cite{greydanus2019hamiltonian}, where the trajectories are obtained with the Explicit Runge-Kutta method \cite{dormand1980family}.
+\paragraph{Generating non-chaotic and chaotic systems.} We generated non-chaotic {two-body systems} and chaotic {three-body systems} in a relatively stable near-circular way \cite{greydanus2019hamiltonian}, where the trajectories are obtained with the Explicit Runge-Kutta method \cite{dormand1980family}.
 We refer the readers to Appendix~\ref{appendix:synthetic} for the details of the set of second-order differential equations that guide the movement.